Components

 Same as

-are the same.That is, this is a redundant operation to re-connect a list of edges that should be already connected.
+connect()but it is first verified that all stackededges()corresponding to bothStackEdgesare the same.That is, this is a redundant operation to re-connect a list of edges that should be already connected.
 However, this is mandatory, since when stacking two sequences of nodes independently it cannot be inferred that the resultant

-had to be connected.- Parameters
+StackNodeshad to be connected.- Parameters:

 other (StackEdge) – The other edge to which current edge will be connected.

-- Return type
+- Return type:

 Examples